Ophthalmology in Istanbul - coordinator support

 Control and documents - after the procedure or consultation, I help obtain the written conclusion, discharge summary, test results, recommendations, and clinic invoice.
 If a remote follow-up question is needed after return, I coordinate contact with the clinic.

-Sometimes the route is short: consultation, diagnostics, and a decision about follow-up.
-Sometimes it takes longer: cataract surgery, vitreoretinal procedure, treatment of diabetic complications, or glaucoma plan clarification.
-I help allow time, so tickets are not too close to the last examination.
+Sometimes the route is short.
+It is a consultation, diagnostics, and a decision about follow-up.
+Sometimes it takes longer.
+The task may be cataract surgery or vitreoretinal procedure.
+It may be treatment of diabetic complications or glaucoma plan clarification.
+I help allow enough time.
+Then tickets are not too close to the last examination.

 What my coordination includes